 Sharing what we appreciate has become an integral part of the morning routine for our family.
 Mornings are tough, much like dinner time.
 There are mornings when getting out the door is a big challenge, and sometimes we climb into the car with whining or tears.
 However, by the time we arrive at school, the boys are often smiling or even giggling.
 “What turns the tide?” you ask; it’s appreciation!

 During the commute to school, we take turns sharing what we appreciate.
 Even on the grumpiest of mornings, appreciation turns things around for all of us.
-Find out how we started our tradition or see other examples of how appreciation has turned around a rough morning in Redirecting a Rough Start and When You Just Can’t Adult.
+Find out how we started our tradition or see other examples of how appreciation has turned around a rough morning in Redirecting a Rough Start.

 Appreciation is our go-to step to help our children repair the relationship after hurtful words or behaviors take place.
 We found something was lacking from the repair process when one son would hurt the other with his words.
 Even if the apology was accepted, there was often more grumpy words and hurt feelings that followed close behind.
 Things began to turn around when we added the requirement that the person who used hurtful words needs to share what he appreciates about the injured party.
 Read more about how this important addition changed the game.